Stelliro/PuffinZip/README.md

 ## Credits

-*   **Initial Core Implementation and Development:** Gemini 2.5
 *   **Concept and Direction:** Stelliro
+*   **Core Implementation and Iterative Development:** AI Assistant (Gemini)

 ## Contributing

-Found a bug or have an idea for an improvement?
-Feel free to:
-*   Open an issue.
+PuffinZip is in active development, and contributions are welcome!
+*   **Feedback:** If you encounter any bugs or have suggestions for improvements, especially regarding compression performance on different file types, please open an issue.
-*   Fork the repository, make your changes, and submit a pull request.
+*   **Pull Requests:** Feel free to fork the repository, make your changes, and submit a pull request.